ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 the `cnf` parameter in the AS-to-Client response, the resource server uses the information contained in the `cnf` claim of the access token to determine the actual secret when no explicit `kid` was provided in the `psk_identity` field.
-If key derivation is used, the resource server uses the `COSE_KDF_Context` information as described above.
+If key derivation is used, the `cnf` claim MUST contain a `kid` parameter to be used by the server as the IKM for key derivation as described above.

 ## Resource Access